bet4a/d3wiki/Geo-Paths.md

 <a name="circle" href="#wiki-circle">#</a> d3.geo.<b>circle</b>

-Represents a geographic circle with arbitrary radius and origin, which can be used to clip geographic features.
-This is particularly useful for azimuthal projections.
+Constructs a feature generator for creating circles centered at a given geographic location with a given radius in degrees.

-<a name="_circle" href="#wiki-_circle">#</a> <b>circle</b>()
+<a name="_circle" href="#wiki-_circle">#</a> <b>circle</b>(<i>arguments…</i>)

-…
+Returns a GeoJSON Polygon approximating a circle.
+The origin accessor specifies how to determine the origin for the given *arguments*; the default accessor uses the constant ⟨0°,0°⟩.

 <a name="circle_origin" href="#wiki-circle_origin">#</a> circle.<b>origin</b>([<i>origin</i>])

 If *origin* is specified, sets the circle origin.
 A two-element coordinate array should be specified, or an accessor function.
-If *origin* is not specified, returns the current origin, which defaults to `[0, 0]`.
+If *origin* is not specified, returns the current origin, which defaults to ⟨0°,0°⟩.

 <a name="circle_angle" href="#wiki-circle_angle">#</a> circle.<b>angle</b>([<i>angle</i>])

 If *angle* is specified, sets the angular radius of the circle in degrees.
-If *angle* is not specified, returns the current radius, which defaults to 89.9°.
+If *angle* is not specified, returns the current radius, which defaults to 90°.

 <a name="circle_precision" href="#wiki-circle_precision">#</a> circle.<b>precision</b>([<i>precision</i>])